Rohan-ingle/MitsubishiProd/README.md

 # Fraud Detection System with Zero Knowledge Proofs

+## Real-Time Financial Fraud Detection System

+Financial fraud is a growing concern, especially with the rise of digital payments and online banking.
+This system was developed to detect and flag suspicious transactions in real-time.
+The system:

+- Learns from historical transaction data
+- Identifies anomalies and patterns
+- Alerts users and institutions instantly

 This project implements a secure fraud detection system using machine learning with zero-knowledge proofs (ZKP).
 The system allows for privacy-preserving fraud classification by using Support Vector Machine (SVM) models wrapped in ZKP circuits.

 ## Prerequisites